isomerpages/moe-chuachukangsec/pages/faq.md

 **Remarks**
 Meeting the indicative cut-off point (COP) does not guarantee admission to the school.
 The current year’s PSLE Score ranges may vary, depending on the demand pattern and cohort size.

+2. How is Chua Chu Kang Secondary School’s academic performance?
+We are doing well vis-à-vis comparable schools:

+*   Our students perform well in national examinations with most of the subjects exceeding national averages.
+*   97% of our 4E students are eligible for JC/Poly.
+*   Close to 74% of 4NA students are eligible for DPP.
+*   100% of our 4NT pupils are eligible for ITE.